7 Detention Orders in Singapore: When Will They be Ordered?

 Preventive detention under the ISA is considered when prosecution is impractical.
 This could occur if prosecution might endanger witnesses’ safety, or if it would expose secret sources of intelligence and undercover investigations.

-It is important to note that preventive detention under the ISA is only used as a last resort.
+It is important to note that preventive detention under the ISA is used only as a last resort.

 What happens if preventive detention under the ISA is ordered?
 How long is the order?